 After enrolling, you should be contacted by our Riding Academy Manager with any specifics to your course, including what to bring, what is required, and where and when to meet.
 We will give you a call to welcome you, invite you out for a Jumpstart session or a Riding Gear fitting, remind you of items to bring and answer any questions you might have about the class.

-The state of Minnesota and the Motorcycle Safety Foundation curriculum requires a MSF Basic eCourse be completed prior to your first day of class.
+The state of Minnesota and the Motorcycle Safety Foundation curriculum requires the epackage 1 eCourse be completed prior to your first day of class.
 The eCourse replaces a classroom session at the dealership and can easily be completed at your convenience prior to the first night of class.
-Look through your welcome email to find the link to the MSF Learning Center and your access code.
-(Note: Do not pay the $10 fee for the e-course.
-Use the code sent to your email to access the e-course.
+Look through your welcome email to find the link to the MSF Learning Center and your access link.
+(Note: Do not pay the $19.99 fee for the e-course.
+Use the link sent to your email to access the e-course.
 This cost is included in the price of the class).
+The required course is the ePackage1 eCourse.
+No other e-course will be accepted as a prerequisite for this class.

 If you do not complete the MSF e-course and fail to present the certificate of completion, you will not be allowed to participate in the Riding Academy class.

 You’ve probably heard by now you are required to wear riding gear for the class.
-Sometime before the first night of class, take what you have to the dealer to get it checked out.
-They can help you ensure that you have the right equipment.
+Sometime before the first night of class, you are welcome to bring in your gear to get it checked out.
+We can help you ensure that you have the right equipment.

-Over the ankle footwear is essential, so get the dealer OK on the boots you intend to wear.
-You might want to ask to sit on a Harley-Davidson Street® 500 motorcycle to ensure that your boots work with the footrests and controls.
-Gloves and a helmet are the only essential motorcycle specific items.
+Over the ankle footwear is essential.
+You are welcome to sit on a bike in our showroom to ensure that your boots work with the footrests and controls.

-Grab a pair of full fingered motorcycle gloves and try them on while testing the controls of the Harley-Davidson Street® 500 – this will ensure that they will work for you.
+Grab a pair of full fingered motorcycle gloves and try them on while testing the controls – this will ensure that they will work for you.

 A helmet is the most important piece of motorcycle gear you will invest in.
 A helmet is a very personal piece of gear.
 Consider buying a helmet vs. borrowing one, that way it is yours and it fits you perfectly and allows you to focus on learning to ride.
 Our MotorClothes team can provide a custom fitting to make sure you purchase the right helmet for you.